lioneldbln/evaluate-expression/README.md

-# evaluate-expression
+## Synopsis

-Evaluate an expression represented by a String.
+`evaluate-expression` is a command application to evaluate an expression.
 Ignore whitespace and stop at the first non-valid character.
 Valid tokens are listed in the table below:
 0-9  :  Only integers are allowed in expressions
 ( )  :  Nested expressions should be evaluated first
 +, -, *, /  :  Basic operators are addition, subtraction, multiplication and division

-### Prerequisites
+## Prerequisites

 The compiler needs to support C++11 features
 http://en.cppreference.com/w/cpp/compiler_support

-### Build Instructions on Windows:
+## Build Instructions on Windows:

 ```
     $ git clone https://github.com/lioneldbln/evaluate-expression.git